staab/cateract/README.md

 This is a script for viewing files interactively.
 Inspired by [fzf](https://github.com/junegunn/fzf), which is an interactive cli file-picker.
-It can be used in conjunction with other programs capable of creating named temporary files, but can't be used in a pipe sequence since it needs access to stdin.

 [![asciicast](https://asciinema.org/a/413162.svg)](https://asciinema.org/a/413162)